vferat/vferat.github.io/source/about.md

 :::
 :::{grid-item-card}  PhD researcher Assistant (70%)
 :columns: 9
-Ongoing PhD research on Training spatio-temporally defined brain activity patterns with EEG neurofeedback.
+PhD research project on Training spatio-temporally defined brain activity patterns with EEG neurofeedback.

+- Designed and conducted a clinical trial to evaluate the feasibility of a novel EEG microstate-based neurofeedback protocol.

 :::
 ::::